mke2111/statistics-catalogue/README.md

 - Then `cd stat-catalogue` into the downloaded folder and run `npm install`
 - then, run `npm run start`.

-### Built With

-This project was built using these technologies.

-- React
-- Redux
-- JavaScript
-- CSS3
-- Netlify ( For deployment)

 ## Author

 👤 **Roy Mukuye**